MasterZydra/php-langspec/spec/18-namespaces.md

 is always the full name, and can be either specified as fully qualified name, composed from current namespace name and specified name, or [imported](#namespace-use-declarations).

-Namespace and sub-namespace names are case-insensitive.
+Namespace and sub-namespace names are not case-sensitive.

 The pre-defined constant [`__NAMESPACE__`](06-constants.md#context-dependent-constants) contains the name of the current namespace.